horacehoff/pyscrap/README.md

 # Pyscrap
-A small python program that retrieves and prints out any url's source code
+A small python program that retrieves and prints out any url's source

 ## 🤔 Example
 ```bash